 Please contact us for further information on how we could support your project idea with customized protein arrays, prices can be discussed upon request.
 Email us

 For which research areas can the arrays be used?

 You can determine e. g. auto-antibody profiles of complex sera, cross-reactivity of antibodies (monoclonal, polyclonal, secondary) and protein-protein interaction pairs.
 Protein arrays are ideal for neurobiology, SARS-CoV‑2, cancer and autoimmune diseases, and many other fields of biomarker research.

-Check if there are already a case studies of your research area in our
+Check if there are already a case studies of your research area in our publication database.

 Free Brainstorming Session